-Across the portfolio, yields have largely been unchanged with an overall increase in valuations of £0.7m in total.
+Across the portfolio, many yields have improved slightly although several large office accommodation properties saw worsened yields.
+Overall, there was an increase in valuations of £2.765m in total, principally from land based property.

 19 CAPITAL EXPENDITURE AND FINANCING

 The total amount of capital expenditure incurred in the year is shown in the table below (including the value of assets acquired under finance leases and PFI contracts), together with the resources that have been used to finance it.
 Where capital expenditure is to be financed in future years by charges to revenue as assets are used by the Council, the expenditure results in an increase in the Capital Financing Requirement (CFR).
 This is a measure of the capital expenditure incurred historically by the Council that has yet to be financed.